2007 Northern Ireland Assembly election: Background

 At the 2003 election the DUP became the largest party.
 As it opposed the Belfast Agreement, there was no prospect of the assembly voting for the First and Deputy First Ministers.
 Therefore, the British Government did not restore power to the Assembly and the elected members never met.
 Instead there commenced a protracted series of negotiations.
 During these negotiations a legally separate assembly, known as The Assembly consisting of the members elected in 2003 was formed in May 2006 to enable the parties to negotiate and to prepare for government.

 Eventually, in October 2006, the governments and the parties, including the DUP, made the St Andrews Agreement and a new transitional assembly came into effect on 24 November 2006.
 The British government agreed to fresh elections and the transitional assembly was dissolved on 30 January 2007, after which campaigning began.

 The process

-The election was conducted using the single transferable vote applied to six-seat constituencies, each of which corresponds to a UK parliamentary seat.
+The election was conducted using the single transferable vote applied to six-seat constituencies.
 The First Minister and Deputy First Minister were chosen by the largest parties from the two different political designations.
 Parties who won seats were then allocated places on the executive committee in proportion to their seats in the Assembly using the D'Hondt method.